MrFly72/Synology_Mediathek_Download/README.md

 Currently find some information here: https://www.lambrecht.de/?p=155

-This script should be compatible with PS5.1 and PS7.x although it is usually tested on PS5.1.
+This script should be compatible with PS5.1 and PS7.x although it is usually tested on PS7.x on a raspberry pi.

 Version History: